 We recommend that siblings accompanying parents, guardians, and guests attend only family events.
 We leave this decision to the families.
 Because our programming is geared toward guests with a guardian relationship to the entering student, siblings may feel out of place, but are certainly more than welcome to attend.

 We are committed to welcoming and accommodating all entering students and their guests at our orientation week activities.
-Because some accommodations take time to implement, participants who require special assistance in order to fully experience the week's events are encouraged to contact the Counseling and Advising Center and the Office of New Student and Family Programs well in advance, and we will do our best to provide the appropriate assistance.
+Because some accommodations take time to implement, participants who require special assistance in order to fully experience the week's events are encouraged to contact the Office of New Student and Family Programs well in advance, and we will do our best to provide the appropriate assistance.